 In many cases, once you decide on residential recovery, you can talk to your treatment team about options for medically assisted detox.
 This can be helpful if withdrawal symptoms have been driving you back to alcohol abuse and you’re worried about discomfort or even health issues within the first few days or weeks after you quit drinking.
 Medical teams work with you to ensure you’re as comfortable as possible and monitor you for the safest possible detox.

 At Changing Tides, we work with all our residents to develop a treatment plan that works for their unique needs.
 Whether that’s alcohol detoxification, yoga-enhanced AA meetings or something else, we strive to create recovery that works for you and supports long-term sobriety.
 Because when it comes to the question of how to quit drinking, while there are best practices for treatment, we know that much of it depends on the individual person.

 Take the First Steps to Recovery Today

 Don’t spend more time looking for a magic answer to the question of how to stop drinking alcohol.
-Reach out to our beachside treatment center today by filling out our contact form to find out more about our treatment options and how we can help you break the cycle of addiction.
+Reach out to our beachside recovery center today by filling out our contact form to find out more about our treatment programs and how we can help you break the cycle of addiction.

 For more guidance through this process call us at 252-715-3905.